 Strengths of Module

-This module allows students to interact with real-world data to identify, quantify, and visualize metrics of sustainability.
-The breadth of available metrics is large, so exploring these datasets under an analytical IPAT (Environmental Impact is a function of Population, Affluence, and Technology) framework provides guidance and context for posing meaningful sustainability questions and answering them with quantitative data support.
-Students also develop quantitative reasoning skills by investigating an existing dataset interface and answering questions about data availability, sources, suitability, and units.
+This module allows students to interact with real-world data to identify, quantify, and visualize metrics of sustainability and how they can drive environmental impact.
+The breadth of available metrics is large, so exploring these datasets under an analytical IPAT (Environmental Impact is a function of Population, Affluence, and Technology) framework provides guidance and context for posing meaningful sustainability questions and answering them through the data analyses and quantitative reasoning.
+Students also answer questions about data availability, sources, suitability, and units.

 What does success look like

-By the end of this module, students will be able to formulate questions about sustainability, navigate the Gapminder tool to find and incorporate multiple factors of quantitative data, read and interpret graphs, and report their findings, supported with quantitative data.
+By the end of this module, students will be able to formulate questions about sustainability, navigate the Gapminder tool to find and incorporate multiple types of quantitative data, read and interpret graphs, and report their findings, supported with quantitative reasoning.
 Specifically, students will be able to:

 - identify data sources and units from the Gapminder online interactive data tool